Originally posted on 7 August 2023, updated 7 January 2025

 These systems in high-risk spaces and public places can provide an added layer of protection in the battle against lithium-ion battery fires however it is a risk that becomes more prevalent with the rise in vapes and lithium-ion battery products.

-On a more individual level, though, there are steps that everyone can take to reduce the risk of fire in their personal items that contain lithium-ion batteries.
+On a more individual level, though, there are steps that everyone can take to reduce the risk of fires.

 These are split into two categories - preventative and containment measures – and should be at the forefront of our minds when using lithium-ion battery products.